 Our recurring revenue model and high annual revenue retention rates provide significant visibility into our future operating results and cash flow from operations.
 This visibility enables us to better manage and invest in our business.
-Total revenues increased from \$377.5 million in fiscal 2018 to \$467.6 million in fiscal 2019, representing a 24% year-over-year increase.
 Total revenues increased from \$467.6 million in fiscal 2019 to \$561.3 million in fiscal 2020, representing a 20% year-over-year increase.
-While we experienced total revenue growth during fiscal 2020, much of it took place in the first nine months of the fiscal year as the effects of COVID-19 impacted our revenue starting in the latter half of March and throughout the fourth quarter of fiscal 2020.
-During the fourth quarter of fiscal 2020, total revenue growth was impacted by reductions in client employee counts, a more challenging environment for new sales and client starts and interest rate reductions as interest income on funds held for clients declined due to interest rate reductions enacted by the Federal Reserve.
-We expect COVID-19 to continue to unfavorably impact our revenue growth rates in future periods as we anticipate the future potential for a lower client employee count environment, increases in client losses, less demand for new services, a continued low interest rate environment and a decrease in the growth of the overall market, among other factors.
+Total revenues increased from \$561.3 million in fiscal 2020 to \$635.6 million in fiscal 2021, representing a 13% year-over-year increase.
+During fiscal 2021, total revenue growth was impacted by the ongoing effects from the COVID-19 pandemic.
+Our revenue growth in future periods may continue to be impacted by a reduction in client employee counts, potential increases in client losses, a continued low interest rate environment and the pace of the macro-economic recovery, among other factors.